 Remember, there are no rules or obligations about what you should or should not have at a funeral service.
 It is about reflecting the person who has died and creating something that is helpful for you and your family and friends.

-Full Circle Funerals want to make sure that you, and your loved ones, have all their wishes met on the day of the funeral and we work tirelessly to help you to create a true reflection of the person who has died.
+Full Circle Funerals want to make sure that you, your family and friends, have all their wishes met on the day of the funeral and we work tirelessly to help you to create a true reflection of the person who has died.

 Other ideas for you to consider include: